CnCNet/cncnet-docker-dotnetcore-tunnel/README.md

 # CnCNET Docker Tunnel Server based on .NET Core

-This repository contains Dockerfiles to create a CnCNet tunnel server in Docker using .NET 8 or .NET 9 Core technology.
+This repository contains Dockerfiles to create a CnCNet tunnel server in Docker using .NET 8/.NET 9/.NET 10 Core technology.

 ---